tarikguney/command-core/README.md

 }
 ```

+## Integrated IoC Container for Dependency Injection

+CommandCore comes with an in-house IoC container named `CommandCore.LightIoC`, and it allows you to register your own services and inject them to the verb classes.
+Check out this page for more information: [Dependency Injection with LightIoC Container](https://github.com/tarikguney/command-core/wiki/Dependency-Injection-with-LightIoC-Container)

 ## Roadmap

 1. Add routing mechanism, similar to Asp.NET Core MVC.
 Routing mechanism will help verbs to be routed to a desired class pattern for more complicated scenarios.